 And one of the absolute best things about it all?
 I can open the windows whenever I want.

 I’d love to hear from you!
 To learn more about how I can help simplify your marketing efforts to get the results you want, please check out my Work With Me page.

 Some Fun Facts About Me

 When I’m not helping my clients with their businesses or working on my business, I can often be found:

-- Exploring the benefits of eating our leafy neighbors [I’ve recently adopted a whole food plant-based lifestyle, and I’m also getting certified as a holistic nutrition coach to help others make healthy transitions],
+- Exploring the benefits of eating our leafy neighbors [I’ve adopted a whole food plant-based way of eating and was trained as a holistic nutrition coach to help others make healthy transitions],

 - Learning how to co-exist with paranormal beings and exploring the ways of alternate societies [reading urban fantasy and dystopian fiction novels],